interpretml/interpret-community/README.md

 This is the initial extensions SDK release.

-Machine learning (ML) explain model package is used to interpret black box ML models.
+Machine learning (ML) interpret community package is used to interpret black box ML models.

  * The TabularExplainer can be used to give local and global feature importances
  * The best explainer is automatically chosen for the user based on the model